Using VA Loans in Washington Might Be Easier in 2022 – 2023

 A Better Housing Market for VA Loans?

-Real estate markets across the state of Washington have begun to cool down, following a long run of overheated conditions.
-Homes are staying on the market longer, and a higher percentage of sellers are reducing their prices.
+Real estate markets across the state of Washington have cooled over the past year, following a long run of overheated conditions.
+Homes have stayed on the market longer, and a higher percentage of sellers reduced their prices.

-In short, the housing market is starting to “normalize.”
+In short, the housing market normalized, though it’s expected to modestly pick up throughout 2024.

-What does this mean for home buyers who wish to use a VA loan in late 2022 or 2023?
+What does this mean for home buyers who wish to use a VA loan in 2024?
 Among other things, it means you’ll probably have a better chance of getting your offer accepted.

 Bidding wars and multiple-offer scenarios have become increasingly rare.
 There are both supply and demand reasons for this.
-On the supply side, we’ve seen an increase in the number of homes hitting the market.
-And in terms of demand, there are fewer buyers in the market today due to higher prices and mortgage rates.
+On the supply side, we’ve seen low inventory, though there may be a slight uptick in the number of homes hitting the market this year.

 Sellers today are more likely to consider all reasonable offers, regardless of the mortgage type.
-They’re receiving fewer offers from buyers, so they don’t have the luxury of being ultra-selective as they might have in 2021.
-It could be easier for home buyers in Washington to use a VA loan in late 2022 and into 2023.
+They’re receiving fewer offers from buyers, so they don’t have the luxury of being ultra-selective as they might have in previous months.
+It could be easier for home buyers in Washington to use a VA loan in 2024.

 Get an Instant Mortgage Rate Quote Today